Pathways to Your Future — Graduate Music Education

 In this course you will become familiar with the focus and methodology of research on the effects of music participation on individual and collective behaviors, traits, perceptions, health and well-being indicators, and selected neurophysiological processes.
 We will discuss the interpretation, impact, applications and limitations of current and past research on the topic and its implications for the field of music.

-• Instructors: Dr. Heather Lofdahl and selected guest faculty
+• Instructors: Heather Lofdahl, assistant professor of music education and selected guest faculty

 Intended for professional educators, this workshop is designed to help participants develop pedagogical and performance skills for teaching strings in the classroom.
 Session topics include developing secondary string instrument performance skills, rehearsing beginning through advanced orchestras, conducting technique, curriculum and repertoire, instrument repair, assessment, creativity, and classroom management.
 Clinicians are expert string pedagogues from around the country.